EXCLUSIVE-Blacklisted Megvii's $500 mln HK IPO hit by regulatory setback - sources

 The 27-strong committee contains a mix of bankers, lawyers, accountants and investors, and its approval is essential for any IPO candidate.

-Megvii and the three main banks working with it on the IPO - Citigroup, Goldman Sachs and JPMorgan - declined to comment, as did the Hong Kong Stock Exchange.
+The Hong Kong Stock Exchange did not immediately respond to a request for comment.
+Megvii and the three main banks working with it on the IPO - Citigroup, Goldman Sachs and JPMorgan - declined to comment.
 The sources spoke on condition of anonymity because the information is not public.

 Concerns about Megvii included questions about its suitability to seek an IPO, said the sources, after the Trump administration last month barred the company from buying U.S. parts and components without U.S. government approval.